nextrizon/OpenWrt-OpenWall2-Hysteria2/README.md

 2. Log into the GL-Inet's Web Admin Panel at http://192.168.8.1
 3. From the `System` menu, select `Upgrade`, and upload downloaded firmware from `Firmware Local Upgrade` menu.
 4. Once finish installing the OpenWrt firmware and after the router will reboot, and log back into router.
-5. Got to the `Advanced Settings` menu and select `Install Now` to install OpenWrt's Luci Web Admin.
+5. Got to the `Advanced Settings` menu and select `Install Now` to install OpenWrt's LuCI Web Admin.

 ### Installation
 ___